llrs/blogR/content/author/admin/_index.md

 +++

-I am a bioinformatics PhD student at the [IBD](https://ibd-bcn.org) lab of Dr. Julià Panès under the supervision of Azucena Salas.
-My research interests include functional enrichment, transcriptomics, data integration.
+I am a bioinformatician doing my PhD at the [IBD](https://ibd-bcn.org) lab of Dr. Julià Panès under the supervision of Azucena Salas.
+My research interests include functional enrichment, transcriptomics, data integration and analysis outside comparisons.
 I have produced some pieces of software mainly in Bioconductor.